Financial-Times/dotcom-page-kit/packages/dotcom-server-app-context/readme.md

 This package provides tools to define FT app context data and a [JSON schema] definition to validate it with.

+To learn more about why this feature exists please review the [design document].
+To find out which properties can be defined please refer to the [app context schema].

 [JSON schema]: https://json-schema.org/
+[design document]: ../../docs/design-decisions/app-context.md
+[app context schema]: schema.md

 ## Getting started